Auckland Infantry Battalion

 Born in the Bay of Islands in 1890, Ernest Hayter was the son of Sarah (nee Beckett) and James Hayter, a farmer.3 In 1906, he passed the pupil-teacher exams and in 1911–1912 studied at Training College and AUC.4 He received a Certificate of Proficiency, BA standard, from the University of New Zealand in 1913, as did his brother Reuben.5 Ernest Hayter was teaching and living at Church Hill, Waikato when he signed up.6

 John (Jock) MacKenzie [spelt McKenzie in the Roll] was born in 1889 in Lochbroom, Ross-shire, Scotland to Alexander and Catherine MacKenzie.7 The family moved to New Zealand and farmed in the Hawke’s Bay.
-John MacKenzie was one of three brothers who served.8
+John was one of three brothers to serve.8

 Andrew Bruce Fordyce was a schoolteacher at Gordonton in the Waikato when he enlisted, aged 24.
 The son of Margaret (nee Williamson) and Thomas Fordyce, he was at AUC from 1910-1912 and Training College from 1911-1912.9

 Robert Andrew Frater was born in Auckland in 1891 to Martha and Robert Frater, a sharebroker.
 Educated at Auckland Grammar School where he excelled at sport, Frater took papers at AUC in 1913-1914 while working at his father’s firm, Frater and Co.
 Just shy of six foot, with light brown hair and grey eyes, Frater was aged 23 and a member of the 3rd Regiment Infantry Reserve when he enlisted on 11 August 1914.10